Bijoor railway station

-Bijoor railway station is a station on Konkan Railway.
-It is at a distance of 632.352 km down from origin.Bijoor railway station is in Udupi district of Karnataka state, India.
+Bijoor railway station is a station on Konkan Railway Corporation Limited (KRCL) operated railway track.
+It is at a distance of 632.352 km down from Roha, north most starting point of KRCL jurisdiction.Bijoor railway station is in the Udupi district of Karnataka state, India.
 The preceding station on the line is Mookambika Road Byndoor railway station, and the next station is Senapura railway station.
+It is the nearest railway station to the villages of Uppunda,Gantihole, Charumakki and Khambadakone.